Refrezsh/strapi-query-builder/README.md

 - Create queries on the fly in the services.
 - Combine them on the fly from multiple queries.
-- Create already built queries constants while running the application.
+- Create already compiled queries constants while running the application.
 - Create a separate factory method for a specific API or a set of generalized queries.
 It's up to you.

 If the queries are simple enough, you can do them with the standard object literals.